descl/ZONE/README.md

 [Christophe Desclaux](http://desclaux.me)(Polytech'Nice-Sophia, INRIA), from the begining (, to the end)

 #### Collaborators
-Bouaziz Ameni - work on SVM integration [Blay-Fornarino Mireille](http://users.polytech.unice.fr/~blay/) - Managment of the christophe's end year project and help for papers publication
+[Blay-Fornarino Mireille](http://users.polytech.unice.fr/~blay/) - Managment of the christophe's end year project and help for papers publication

+Bouaziz Ameni - work on SVM integration

-El Fouzi Ilhame - work on clustering technologies [Faron Zucker](http://www.i3s.unice.fr/~faron/) Catherine - Managment of the christophe's end year project bley
+El Fouzi Ilhame - work on clustering technologies

+[Faron Zucker](http://www.i3s.unice.fr/~faron/) Catherine - Managment of the christophe's end year project

 Urli Simon - co-author of paper "constructing workflows for news semantic filtering"

 ## Acknowledgements
 This work has been partially funded by:
-  * [INRIA](http://inria.fr), as a full time job for the core dev in the context of [BoostYourCode contest](http://www.inria.fr/actualite/actualites-inria/boost-your-code-2012)
+  * [INRIA](http://inria.fr), as a one year full time job for the core dev in the context of [BoostYourCode contest](http://www.inria.fr/actualite/actualites-inria/boost-your-code-2012), Nov 2012 - Nov 2013